codemod-com/docs/docs/vs-code-extension/advanced-usage.md

     lightImageSrc="/img/docs/running-codemods/apply-changes-light.mp4"
     darkImageSrc="/img/docs/running-codemods/apply-changes-dark.mp4"/>

-    When you click `Apply`, the Codemod.com extension will apply the selected changes to your local project files.
+    When you click `Apply`, the Codemod extension will apply the selected changes to your local project files.

 ## More Helpful Features